FosterCommerce/dot-all-2022/README.md

 For our purposes, we are going to assume you already have an account with one of the providers listed and have logged in using that.

-You should now see a list of your repositories and you can select the project to deploy to Vercel.
+You should now see a list of your repositories and you can select the project to import into Vercel.
+Choose the DotAll Foster Commerce repo and click "Import".

-Vercel is only hosting the Front-end of the site, the pages that your users will interact with.
-The Back-end, the Craft installation itself and the database, is running on Foster Commerce's server hosted on Forge.

 # Testing the site